Beginner's Guide to Landscape Astrophotography: Equipment Recommendations for Different Budgets

 Camera: Sony a7/s/r (€300–450 used)

-A full-frame camera such as the Sony a7 offers better low-light performance and less image noise compared to APS-C cameras.
-The A7r performs similarly well with the advantage of having more megapixels (36mpx), while the a7s delivers the best low-light quality, even at high ISO values such as 6400/12800.
+A full-frame camera like the Sony a7 offers better low-light performance and lower image noise compared to APS-C cameras.
+The A7R performs similarly well, with the added advantage of having more megapixels (36 MP), while the a7S delivers the best low-light quality, even at high ISO settings such as 6400 or 12800.

-Tracker: Move Shoot Move Nomad + accessories (€350)
+Tracker: Move Shoot Move Nomad + Accessories (€350)

 Lens: Tokina Firin 20mm f/2 (€300–450)